danielmarschall/cmdb2/HELP_CommissionWindow.md

 The database grid has the following columns:
 - Column `DATE`: The date of the event.
 - Column `STATE` is the art status (independent of the payment!) which can have the following values:
-	- `idea`: This marks the commission as idea.
-Nothing has yet been decided.
+	- `idea`: This marks the commission as idea (usually by the client), but nothing has yet been decided. ("Idea" usually means: far-future, project is uncertain)
 	- `c td initcm`: The client ("c") needs to do ("td") the initial commission ("initcm") description, which means they must contact the artist and tell what he wants to commish.
 	- `c aw ack`: The client ("c") awaits ("aw") that the commission is accepted/acknowledged ("ack").
 	- `quote`: A quote has been entered. **If this event is selected, a new tab "Quote" will be shown!**